Buy Units

 A supported or valid distribution asset is selected.

-The selected revenue pool account is funded.
+The selected distribution pool account is funded.

 The wallet has staked or pending claim stake.